Data Processing Addendum

 1. The parties agree that the terms of the Standard Contractual Clauses are hereby incorporated by reference and shall apply to an EEA Transfer.

-2. Module Two (Controller to Processor) of the Standard Contractual Clauses shall apply where the EEA Transfer is effectuated by Customer as the data controller of the Personal Data and Triple Whale is the data processor of the Personal Data.
+2. Module Two (Controller to Processor) of the Standard Contractual Clauses shall apply where the EEA Transfer is effectuated by Customer as the data controller of the Personal Data and COMPANY is the data processor of the Personal Data.

 3. Clause 7 of the Standard Contractual Clauses (Docking Clause) shall not apply.